BGI-SynBio/PyMOL-PUB/README.md

 ## Usage of PyMOL-PUB surface (GUI)
 Based on PyQt5, PyMOL-PUB offers a process-based plotting GUI to replace the cost of programming Python scripts.
 It enables a broader spectrum of users, notably those without Python programming experience.
-By running the [windows.py](https://github.com/BGI-SynBio/PyMOL-PUB/blob/main/molpub/windows.py), users can start their drawing jobs using the PyMOL-PUB's GUI.
+By running the [windows.py](https://github.com/BGI-SynBio/PyMOL-PUB/blob/main/molpub/windows.py), you can start your drawing jobs using the PyMOL-PUB's GUI.
-We provide a [demonstration video](https://github.com/BGI-SynBio/PyMOL-PUB/blob/main/docs/GUI-demo-video.mp4) that shows how to use the GUI to create the target figure.
+We provide a [demon video](https://github.com/BGI-SynBio/PyMOL-PUB/blob/main/docs/GUI-demo-video.mp4) that shows how to use the GUI to create the target figure.
-Users can follow along with the video to learn the operation of the GUI, or refer to the text instructions provided in the [PyMOL-PUB technical manual]().
+You can follow along with the video to learn the operation of the GUI, or refer to the text instructions provided in the [PyMOL-PUB technical manual](https://github.com/BGI-SynBio/PyMOL-PUB/blob/main/docs/PyMOL-PUB-Technical-Manual.pdf).

 ## Funding
 This work was supported by the National Key Research and Development Program of China (no. 2021YFF120010),